Revisiting Residue Codes for Modern Memories: Related Work

-In 1994, Grunlund and Montgomery published a paper ``Division by invariant integers using multiplication''\cite{gccDivByConst} in the Programming Languages Design and Implementation Conference.
-They observed that computers were multiplying much faster than dividing — around one order of magnitude, — so they asked the question, would it be possible to perform a division as a multiplication.
-For division by constants this is clearly possible, especially if the constants can be precomputed at the compile time of the program.
-For instance, to divide a number by 5, we can multiply it 0.2.
-To avoid floating point calculation we can multiply this by a large integer factor that is a power of 2, and then divide by the large integer factor.
-The last division is implemented by a shift operation which is really cheap.
-We leverage this advance in this paper to enable all the benefits of AN and residue codes.
+In 1994, Granlund and Montgomery published a paper ``Division by invariant integers using multiplication''\cite{gccDivByConst} at the PLDI Conference.
+They observed that computers were multiplying much faster than dividing---around one order of magnitude---so they asked the question: would it be possible to perform a division as a multiplication?
+For division by constants, this is clearly possible, especially if the constants can be pre-computed at the compile time of the program.
+For instance, to divide a number by $5$, we can multiply it by $0.2$.
+To avoid the floating-point multiplication, we first multiply the inverse of $5$ by a large integer power-of-two and then divide the result by the same integer power-of-two.
+We replace the last division with a very cheap shift operation.
+We leverage this advance to make \OURShort{} hardware very fast.

 In the early 90s, most server systems still employed parity for error detection.
 The race for more reliability and availability features increased with the rise of e-commerce websites in the late 90s.
-IBM introduced “ChipKill” memory, a commercial name for a system that uses Reed-Solomon codes.
-Unlike parity, ChipKill can continue operation even if an entire DRAM device fails.
+IBM introduced “ChipKill” memory\cite{chipkillIBM,enhancing1999netfinity}, a commercial name for a system that continues operation even if an entire DRAM device fails.
 Basically, in the late 90s, the error model moved from single errors to supporting burst errors.
-These types of availability features were also used in space missions such as NASA’s pathfinder MARS probe\cite{enhancing1999netfinity}.
-In contrast to these popular burst codes, \OURShort{} provides the same or better reliability with fewer check bits.
+These availability features were also used in space missions, such as NASA’s pathfinder MARS probe\cite{enhancing1999netfinity}.
+In contrast to these popular burst codes, \OURShort{} provides the same reliability with fewer check bits.